AshridgeTechnologies/elemento/design/Running apps on the web.md

 - Default current version
 - Current version can be changed quickly by dev, up or down
 - Other versions can easily be accessed by devs and general users eg with tag in URL
+- Security around which users can access other versions
 - Run from general app runner with app url in path
 - Run from custom domain, still with versioning
+- Allow multiple hosting environments connected to same GitHub repo, for testing
+- Run preview of server apps with immediate update
+- Preview server apps only available from editor with security

 Forces
 ------